 If you are wondering about how to bring old blog posts up to speed in regards to FTC guidelines, try adding a phrase like this to your post template: “This post may contain affiliate links or sponsored content.
 Please read my disclosure policy for full details.”

-The take away is that it’s still possible to end up on their radar screen, especially when you consider that all it takes is one consumer complaint to create a problem with the FTC.
+The conclusion is that you will get noticed by the FTC, especially when all it takes is one consumer complaint to create a problem with the FTC.

 Both bloggers and Legacy Learning were involved in a lawsuit resulting in a $250,000 settlement because affiliate compensation was not disclosed by either side.